What can an ID scanner do (apart from the obvious – scanning identity documents)? And what are the best ID scanners/passport readers out there?

 How do Document Readers Read Documents?

 Document readers detect electronic coding and scan images on a paper document, plastic card, or other hand-carried identification media.
-An ID scanner is a specialized type of reader, where scanning starts automatically; all it takes is a document is placed on the device’s window surface.
+An ID scanner is, usually a part of an access control system, a specialized type of document reader, where scanning starts automatically; all it takes is a document placed on the device’s window surface.
 In the case of Osmond, our flagship passport reader, this is a three-step process that takes a few seconds and requires no user intervention.

 - Image scanning: First, the scanner extracts optical data by capturing various images under different illuminations.
 Then it performs image processing, such as reflection removal.